Why are my lips so dry – How to care for dry, chapped lips

 As some people are more prone to dry skin than others, some are more susceptible to dry and split lips.

-Those with an underlying dry skin condition such as atopic dermatitis are more likely to suffer from dry and cracked lips.
-And some of us also lick our lips more frequently than others.
+Those with an underlying dry skin condition such as atopic dermatitis are more likely to suffer from dry and chapped lips.
+Some of us also lick our lips more frequently than others.
 This can cause lip-licking dermatitis, or just make dry lip symptoms worse.
+Avoid licking your lips too frequently as this can worsen the condition and prolong healing.

 Lip skin structure